TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/motor_control/endat_design.md

 ## System Overview

 Position feedback system consists of a position encoder attached to a motor, up to 100 meter of cable which provides power and serial communication and the receiver interface for position encoder.
-In case of Sitara™ AM64x processor the receiver interface for position encoder is just one function of a connected drive controller.
+In case of Sitara™ AM64x/AM243x processor the receiver interface for position encoder is just one function of a connected drive controller.
-The AM64x provides in addition to the resources for Industrial Ethernet and motor control application including on-chip ADCs, Delta Sigma demodulator for current measurement.
+The AM64x/AM243x provides in addition to the resources for Industrial Ethernet and motor control application including on-chip ADCs, Delta Sigma demodulator for current measurement.
-EnDat Receiver on Sitara™AM64x processor uses one (among the quad core) Programmable Real-time Units (PRU).
+EnDat Receiver on Sitara™AM64x/AM243x processor uses one ICSSGx Slice.
-Three EnDat channels are available per PRU core.
 Clock, data transmit, data receive and receive enable signals from PRU1 of ICSS_G is available in AM64x/AM243x EVM.
-For channel 0, signal lines are connected to an onboard RS485 transceiver, output from RS485 along with power lines are available on M12 connector.
-Encoder is to be connected to M12 connector.
-All three EnDat channel signals from PRU are also available via J16 jumper – in this case, external transceiver has to be used.

-### Sitara™ AM64x/AM243x processor

-Refer TRM for details

-#### PRU-ICSS

-Refer PRU-ICSS chapter of AM64x/AM243x Technical Reference Manual

-## System Implementation
+## Implementation

-The EnDat receiver function is implemented on TI Sitara™ AM64x/AM243x EVM.
+The EnDat receiver function is implemented on TI Sitara™ Devices.
 Encoder is connected to IDK via universal Digital Interface TIDA-00179(https://www.ti.com/tool/TIDA-00179), TIDEP-01015(3-axis board) and 3 Axis Interface card.
 Design is split into three parts – EnDat hardware support in PRU, firmware running in PRU and driver running in ARM.
-Application is supposed to use the EnDat driver API’s to leverage EnDat functionality.
+Application is supposed to use the EnDat driver APIs to leverage EnDat functionality.
-EnDat hardware capability in PRU1 of ICSS_G is used, and so the firmware.
+SDK examples used the EnDat hardware capability in Slice 1 (either 1 core or 3 cores based ont the confiuration) of PRU-ICSSG0.
 Remaining PRUs in the AM64x/AM243x EVM are available for Industrial Ethernet communication and/or motor control interfaces.

-### System Specifications
+###  Specifications

 <table>
 <tr>